leynos/crate-tools/docs/usage-guide.md

 ```

 When the configuration excludes additional crates, or a manifest sets
-`publish = false`, the plan prints dedicated sections so the operator can see
+`publish = false`, the plan prints dedicated sections so the reasons for
-why those crates were skipped.
+skipping crates are visible to the operator.

 ## Testing hooks